5 Minutes Read.

 So what are the most important features of automatic underwriting systems?

 1. The ability to analyze hundreds of data points quickly.

-Ability to analyze data fast becomes far more important, compared to conventional credit-scoring models.
+The ability to analyze data quickly is becoming far more important, in contrast to conventional credit-scoring models.

 3. AI-driven machine learning capabilities